isemona/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 The frontend will redirect the browser to the backend's `/openid/start/${org_id}` endpoint to initiate the OpenID login flow when a user belongs to an org.

 When that endpoint is hit, it will identify the org and create an appropriate strategy for it.
 It will then handle any errors that might result, and call `passport.authenticate` to use the OpenID configuration passed from the database through the newly created `Strategy` and authenticate the user.
+Add the endpoint in `main.ts`:

 ```ts
 // The frontend then redirects here to have the backend start the OIDC flow.